-I am a friend of Alisa Markers, and she encouraged me to forward my resume to you.
-Alisa and I worked on several projects together, and she thought that you might be able to help me with my job search.
+I am a friend of Alisa Markers who encouraged me to forward my resume to you.
+Alisa and I worked on several projects together, and she thought that you might be willing to help me with my job search.

-Hope this finds you well!
+I hope this finds you well.
 I’m reaching out today to introduce my colleague Samantha Billings, who recently joined our company and is taking over communications for DBC Company.